 - 10.1 The installation of services within the rooting zones of trees can have a large detrimental impact on the long-term survival of retained trees leading to their unnecessary loss or root failure in high winds.
 No services are to be installed within any tree RPA. - The proposed vehicle entrance will be used to gain access to the site.
 Any enhancement of the driveway by digging down could have a significant impact upon the retained tree health causing die back and subsequent requests for removal.
-The single Ash tree on site do have some impact on highway visibility and given its condition is identified for removal should Highways require it. - 10.3 Undisclosed locating of above ground services, CCTV cameras, electrical sub-stations, refuse stores, lighting and other infrastructure requirements can lead to unnecessary pruning of tree crowns or root loss during or post development.
+The single Ash tree T2, on site does have some impact on highway safety following last winters collapse and given its condition and is identified for possible retention subject to highways requirements. - 10.3 Undisclosed locating of above ground services, CCTV cameras, electrical sub-stations, refuse stores, lighting and other infrastructure requirements can lead to unnecessary pruning of tree crowns or root loss during or post development.
 There are no such developments planned to take place adjacent or within the RPA of any retained trees. - 10.4 Underground services near to trees will need to be installed in accordance with the guidance given in BS5837 together with the National Joint Utilities Group (NJUG) publication Volume 4 'Guidelines for the Planning, Installation and Maintenance of Utility Apparatus in Proximity to Trees' 2007.